Salsola tragus: Salsola management and soil rehabilitation

-In spite of the reigning conception that its presence is harmful, Kali tragus is of particular value in rehabilitating certain classes of disturbed land.
-Often its presence is beneficial, especially when the original topsoil still is present; the species happens not to be host to any mycorrhizal fungi, whereas many or most common plants in fact are so adapted.
-As a result, when mycorrhizae surviving in the topsoil invade Kali roots they tend to kill the tissue, commonly stunting or even killing the plant.
-When the plant is dead and the mycorrhizae have consumed what they can of its remains, they spread out and infect more plants, beneficially to most desirable grasses and forbs, but to the disadvantage of most of the Salsola that had been occupying the soil.
-They only remain to enrich, mulch and aerate it.
+Despite the reigning conception that its presence is harmful, Salsola tragus is of particular value in rehabilitating certain classes of disturbed land.
+Often its presence is beneficial, especially when the original topsoil is still present; the species happens not to be host to any mycorrhizal fungi, whereas many or most common plants in fact are so adapted.
+As a result, when mycorrhizae surviving in the topsoil invade Salsola roots, they tend to kill the tissue, commonly stunting or even killing the plant.
+When the plant is dead, and the mycorrhizae have consumed what they can of its remains, they spread out and infect more plants, beneficially to most desirable grasses and forbs, but to the disadvantage of most of the Salsola that had been occupying the soil.
+They only remain to enrich, mulch, and aerate it.
 This promotes reinvasion of the soil by other plants adapted to forming advantageous symbiotic associations with mycorrhizae.
-Above the ground, any dead Salsola plants that remain standing provide shade that favours other plants' seedlings; the plants themselves on the other hand are highly intolerant of shade, being very much adapted to open, barren soil.
-This apparently complex process tends to repopulate the soil better and faster than killing the Salsola with herbicides and waiting for apparently more desirable plants to make good the original damage to the soil.
+Above the ground, any dead Salsola plants that remain standing provide shade that favours other plants' seedlings; the plants themselves, on the other hand, are highly intolerant of shade, being very much adapted to open, barren soil.
+This apparently complex process tends to repopulate the soil more effectively and faster than killing the Salsola with herbicides and waiting for apparently more desirable plants to make good on the original damage to the soil.